 On February 6th 2021 a group of 4 men from Morocco was pushed back from Slovenia to Croatia and from there to Bosnia.
-The group had left walking from Velika Kladusa, and was arrested after 3 days of walking in a village 30 km from Ljubljana.
-In a spot, close to the train station of this village, Prigorica, 4 police officers approached the men in the street.
+The group had left walking from Velika Kladusa and was arrested after 3 days of walking in a village 30 km from Ljubljana.
+In a spot, close to the train station of this village, Prigorica, 4 police officers reportedly approached the men in the street.

-After the interrogation, the group stayed in detention in the police station for two nights until Monday morning.
+After the interrogation, the respondent recalled that the group stayed in detention in the police station for two nights until Monday morning.
 Together with other people, that had been arrested over the weekend, they were brought to the Croatian border in a police van.
 At the Croatian border, the group was handed over to Croatian authorities and brought to the Bosnian border by them, where they were released and told to go back to Bosnia.
 The place where they left the vehicle, was in a forest close to the Bosnian town of Buzim.
 After crossing the border, the group proceeded to walk back around 30 km to Velika Kladusa.